amar-sharma/deploy-firebase-functions-storage-firestore-node-14/README.md

-# Deploy to Firebase Functions
+# Deploy Firebase Functions + Storage + Firestore

-A GitHub Action to deploy to Firebase Functions
+A GitHub Action to deploy to Firebase Functions, Storage, and Firestore

 - Make sure you have the `firebase.json` file in the repository
 - Get the Firebase token by running `firebase login:ci` and [store it](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as the `FIREBASE_TOKEN` secret